openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 ### Setting Owners and Collaborators for Items
 #### Setting Owners (EQUELLA 5.1 and higher only)
 By default the EBI sets the owner of new items and new item versions to the EBI username i.e. the user specified in the main form.
-You can instead set the owner of each item to a specific EQUELLA user account by adding a column to the CSV with a single username per row.
+You can instead set the owner of each item to a specific openEQUELLA user account by adding a column to the CSV with a single username per row.
 The Column Data Type for the column should be set to “Owner” and the column heading can be anything.
 For any rows where a cell in the owner column is blank the EBI will set the EBI username as the owner.

-If a username is specified that is not in EQUELLA the EBI will raise an error and skip the row.
+If a username is specified that is not in openEQUELLA the EBI will raise an error and skip the row.
 Optionally, you can configure the EBI to fall back to using the EBI username when it encounters a non-existent username.
 Do this by checking Options tab -> Ignore owners that do not exist checkbox.
 #### Setting Collaborators (EQUELLA 5.1 and higher only)
 You can add collaborators to an item in much the same was as you can specify owners.
 Add a column of any heading to your CSV and put in a delimited list of usernames.
 Set the Column Data Type of the column to “Collaborators” and specify what delimiter you are using for the column.
 Leave the cell blank for any items that should have no collaborators.

-As with owners, if a username is specified that is not in EQUELLA the EBI will raise an error and skip the row.
+As with owners, if a username is specified that is not in openEQUELLA the EBI will raise an error and skip the row.
 Optionally, you can configure the EBI to simply ignore non-existent usernames and create/update the item anyway.
 Do this by checking Options tab -> Ignore collaborators that do not exist checkbox.

 #### Setting LDAP or Replicated Datastore Users as Owners and Collaborators
 When specifying LDAP and replicated datastore users as owners and collaborators instead of usernames use user IDs and set Options tab -> Save usernames that are not internal users as user IDs checkbox.
 In some cases the user ID may be the same as the username.
 Check your LDAP or replicated datastore settings to make certain.

 ### Managing Attachment Thumbnails (EQUELLA 6.3 QA1 and higher only)
 #### Suppressing and Specifying Thumbnails
-By including a column with a Column Data Type of “Thumbnails” the EBI will instruct EQUELLA to only generate thumbnails for file attachments whose attachment locations are listed in the Thumbnails column.
-EQUELLA will be instructed by the EBI to suppress thumbnail generation for any attachment location entries that do not appear in the Thumbnails column.
+By including a column with a Column Data Type of “Thumbnails” the EBI will instruct openEQUELLA to only generate thumbnails for file attachments whose attachment locations are listed in the Thumbnails column. openEQUELLA will be instructed by the EBI to suppress thumbnail generation for any attachment location entries that do not appear in the Thumbnails column.

 Three formats can be used to specify Attachment locations in the Thumbnails column:
 - Exact attachment location (e.g. Circular Motion 1.jpg, images\Dining 1.jpg)